rohit2195-jpg/Live-subway-tracker/ReadMe.md

 # NYC Subway Tracker 🚇

 This is a live NYC subway Tracker.
-Currently, only the some lines have live subway tracking, and other lines are currently being developed.
+All lines have been added, but only select trains on each line are shown on the map.
+Adding every train on each line is currently being developed.
+Additionally, the refresh/update times are a little slow, and that will be improved in the future as well.
+My goal is to eventually show every train on each line and update them every 10-15 seconds.

 ## Overview